+Morning

+Florida Farmlands: 26 miles

-Today you ride through the farmlands of St. John's County for another flavor of Florida.
+What to Expect: Today you ride through the farmlands of St. John's County for another flavor of Florida.
 A 30-minute shuttle brings you to our ride's starting point.
 The route crisscrosses farmlands and parallels the St. John's River.
 Pass potato and cabbage fields and take a break at Riverdale Park, a charming green space along the St. John's.
 After a snack stop, continue along the river to the charming parish town of St. Ambrose.
 At the end of your ride, enjoy an included lunch.
 Return to the hotel by afternoon shuttle.

-Cumulative Distance Range: 25 miles

-Included Meals: Breakfast, Lunch, Dinner
+DAY 6: Depart for home

-DAY 6: VBT Bicycling Vacation ends / Departure After an included breakfast, walk from the hotel to the Lightner Museum.
-Browse the remarkable relics of the museum with your included admission.
-Built in 1887 in Spanish Renaissance style, the impressive three-story museum now contains fascinating relics from America's Gilded Age, including an excellent collection of decorative and fine arts.
-Hotel checkout time is 11:00 a.m.
+After breakfast you may visit the Woolworth's lunch counter, a Civil Rights landmark.
+Then browse the remarkable relics of the Lightner Museum with your included admission.
+Built in 1887 in Spanish Renaissance style, the impressive three-story museum now contains fascinating relics from America's Gilded Age, including a fine collection of decorative and fine arts.

+Checkout time is 11:00 a.m.
 VBT has made arrangements for a shuttle from the hotel back to the Jacksonville International Airport (JAX).
-Today's Ride Choices What to Expect:

-Non-biking day: Explore the Lightner Museum with included admission
+The shuttle departs St. Augustine at 11:00 a.m.
+Travel time is approximately 60 minutes.
+Flights departing before 2:00 p.m. are not recommended.
+If you need to travel at a different time to the airport in Jacksonville, taxis are available, and the fare is approximately \$125.

 Included Meals: Breakfast

+Today's Ride Choice:

+Non-biking Day: Explore the Lightner Museum with included admission.

 Accommodations

 May vary depending on departure date.

-The Jekyll Island Club Hotel (Days 1-2) A member of the Historic Hotels of America and the centerpiece of Jekyll Island's historic district, the Queen Anne-style Jekyll Island Club recalls the grand days of the Industrial Age when elite businessmen built their "cottages" far from city life.
-Gracious, sprawling, and recognizable by its iconic Victorian turret, the hotel blends rich history with modern comfort on lush grounds.
-At this island resort, dine in the grand dining room or on the casual pier.
-Your warm and comfortable room in the main building offers all the amenities and convenience you could need, including in-room WiFi and air conditioning.
-Hilton St. Augustine Historic Bayfront (Days 3-5) This boutique-style hotel is an architectural salute to the rich Spanish traditions of St. Augustine.
+Hilton St. Augustine Historic Bayfront (Days: 3,4,5) This boutique-style hotel is an architectural salute to the rich Spanish traditions of St. Augustine.
 Its interconnected cottage-style buildings feature tiled roofs and wooden balconies.
 The air-conditioned hotel comprises 19 different buildings set around an inner courtyard and connected by an interior corridor.
 All of St. Augustine is right outside your door, from the historic Spanish Quarter to the Castillo de San Marcos.
 Guest rooms include a coffee maker, mini-refrigerator, and a spacious desk with two phones and voicemail.
 Free WiFi is available throughout the hotel.
+The Jekyll Island Club Hotel (Days: 1,2) A member of the Historic Hotels of America and the centerpiece of Jekyll Island's historic district, the Queen Anne-style Jekyll Island Club recalls the grand days of the Industrial Age when elite businessmen built their "cottages" far from city life.
+Gracious, sprawling, and recognizable by its iconic Victorian turret, the hotel blends rich history with modern comfort on lush grounds.
+At this island resort, dine in the grand dining room or on the casual pier.
+Your warm and comfortable room in the main building offers all the amenities and convenience you could need, including in-room WiFi and air conditioning.